markfarrell/relation-extraction/README.md

 ## 1 Introduction

-Software for compiling textbooks into text-networks should provide some relief for researchers dealing with the large quantity of information published in academic journal articles.
+Software for compiling raw text into text-networks should provide some relief for researchers dealing with the large quantity of information published in scientific journal articles.
 The project should be composed of four software components:

- 1. Software for aggregating textbooks in raw file format from a variety of sources.
+ 1. Software for aggregating journal articles and textbooks in raw file format from a variety of sources.
- 2. Software that compiles textbooks into [Prolog](http://en.wikipedia.org/wiki/Prolog), expressing facts and rules derived from first-order logic.
+ 2. Software that compiles text articles into [Datalog](http://en.wikipedia.org/wiki/Datalog), expressing facts and rules derived from first-order logic.
- 3. Software to interpret Prolog environments and visualize them (as text-networks).
+ 3. Software to interpret Datalog environments and visualize them (as text-networks).
- 4. Software to store, search and retrieve Prolog environments that were compiled.
+ 4. Software to store, search and retrieve Datalog environments that were compiled.

 Currently, there is only software to compile textbooks into text-networks; separate components for encoding first-order logic and data visualization are being worked on right now.
 There is yet to be progress made on items 1 and 4.
-It feels desirable to use and contribute to a Prolog interpreter written in Scala, such as the one being worked on [here](https://github.com/joehalliwell/scala-prolog).
 If you would like to contribute to the project. please contact <code>m4farrel@csclub.uwaterloo.ca</code>.

 ### 1.1 Build